MakeSchool-Tutorials/Voicey-Rails-iOS-Tutorial/P02-Creating -a-Rails-App/content.md

 The _Controller_ is responsible for handling requests.
 It directs traffic to appropriate functions which coordinates with the _Model_ and the _View_ to render a response.

-# Dependencies & Bundler & the Gemfile
+# Dependencies, Bundler & the Gemfile

 ## Bundler